Smart #1 Review & Prices

 The boot is a bit small but we’re impressed with just about everything else the Smart #1 has to offer

-The extra range and faster AC charging could be enough to tempt you up to the Premium, but the Pro+ is very well-specified for the price so you won’t feel like you’re missing out.
+Premium models get more toys and extra range, but the Pro+ is very well-specified for the price so you won’t feel like you’re missing out.

-Whichever model you end up going for, get the best price by checking out Carwow’s latest Smart #1 deals.
+Whichever model you end up going for, get the best price by checking out Carwow’s latest Smart #1 deals, as well as these fantastic Smart #1 lease deals.
 You can also browse other used Smart models.
 And when it’s time to sell your car, you can do that through Carwow, too.

 How much is the Smart #1?